slfnk/vibe-guide-sma/places.md

 ## Intro

-I've been living in San Miguel off and on for over decade and my fondness for the city trends towards the street food, aging cantinas, cold lagers, owner-operated restaurants, and stranger stuff.
-Less moved by international fare, mixology, craft beer and luxury.
-I'll be my plotting my favorite spots on here over time for your consideration, but SMA is honestly at it's most rewarding when slowly wandering the streets with no destination in mind and phone in the pocket, logging all the strange details of the city and it's people.
-Sure, the central few blocks may have a reputation as a prissy disney tourist destination and that boujier investor money continues to poor in.
+I've been living in San Miguel off and on for over a decade, and my fondness for the city lies in its street food, aging cantinas, cold lagers, owner-operated restaurants, and stranger stuff.
+I'm less moved by international fare, mixology, craft beer, or luxury experiences.
+I'll be plotting my favorite spots on here over time for your consideration, but SMA is honestly at its most rewarding when slowly wandering the streets with no destination in mind and phone in pocket, logging all the strange details of the city and its people.
+Sure, the central blocks may have a reputation as a prissy Disney tourist destination and that bougie investor money continues to pour in.
 But rest assured that you can walk 5 minutes in any direction and you will be right back into a traditional colonial town with curious riches both high and low.

-I’ll admit upfront that there a some gaps in this guide for things that just don’t personally interest me all that much — shopping, retail, coffee, pastries, sweets, fine dining.
+I’ll admit upfront that there are many gaps in this guide regarding things that don’t personally interest me very much — shopping, retail, coffee, pastries, sweets, fine dining.
 You can find other guides available online that will have you better covered in those departments.

 ## Categories